vrispin/Analyze-the-performance-of-Hollywood-movies-using-RStudio-and-PowerBi/README.md

-Analyze the performance of Hollywood movies using RStudio and PowerBi

 Aim of the project: To analyze the performance of Hollywood movies using RStudio and PowerBi.

 Data: Title, genre, studio, profitability and ratings for movies released 2007-2012.
 Source: InformationIsBeautiful.net